Healthy Meals & Snacks for Teens

 - Make half of your plate fruits and vegetables.

-- Power up with lean meats, chicken, seafood, eggs, beans, nutes, tofu, and other protein-rich foods.
+- Power up with lean meats, chicken, seafood, eggs, beans, nuts, tofu, and other protein-rich foods.

 - Build strong bones with fat-free or low-fat milk products for calcium and vitamin D.